apneadiving/waterfall/README.md

   .on_dam { |errors| render json: { errors: errors.full_messages }, status: 422 }
 ```

-When logic is complicated, waterfalls reveal their true power and let you write intention revealing code.
+When logic is complicated, waterfalls show their true power and let you write intention revealing code.
 Above all they excel at chaining services.

 #### Rationale
 Coding is all about writing a flow of commands.